SKasaei/Model-Version-Management-benchmark/README.md

 ## 🧩 Repository Structure

 - **FeatureModel/**: Contains the feature model diagram, its XMI representation, and comparison tables of existing tools.
-- **FeatureModel/**: Contains the feature model diagram, its XMI representation, and comparison tables of existing tools.
+- **Models/**: Includes eight folders, each representing a model versioning scenario with relevant model files.
+The history of versioning changes are recorded in this part.
-- **Scenarios/**: Includes eight folders, each representing a model versioning scenario with relevant model files and documentation.
+- **Scenarios/**: Includes the documentation of model versioning scenarios.

 ---